-So here we are, sitting together for the first time.
+So here we are, sitting together for our first accent modification lesson.
 Yes, we’ve talked over the phone, but now we’re sitting together, pens in hand, paper in front of us.
 Now what?

 We’ll be talking, and I’ll be listening very closely, taking lots of notes, which you’ll be welcome to see either while I’m writing or after, but I’ll be explaining everything once the assessment is done.
 The questions I ask will be open-ended to encourage you to talk!
 I’ll be asking you to repeat things you’ve said so I can fully “get” what you’re saying and, more importantly, how you’re saying it: What is your tongue doing?
 How much voice are you adding?
 I’ll be asking questions that will elicit a broad range of speech sounds so I can get a comprehensive idea of where you are now and where we need to go with lessons.

 One thing I’ll be doing while we’re talking is preparing a set of priority phonemes (speech sounds that can change the meaning of a word) for your modification practice.
 This list will likely be a mix of consonants and vowels (including diphthongs), and will be personalized to your speech patterns – not just based on what your native language is.
 The length of that priority set will depend on how much change you wish to make: Do you want to be understood all the time?
 Or are you planning to eliminate your accent entirely?
 It’s a good idea for you to consider this matter before our first meeting, but, of course, you can change your mind at any point along the way after we start lessons.
 In fact, students fairly frequently do come into training thinking they want to eliminate their accents, and then decide to work towards being understood all the time, and vise versa.